-Suzanne administers Defenders' wolf compensation and proactive conservation programs in the northern Rockies, supervising the Northern Rockies Associate and related field activities.
-She works directly with ranchers and farmers to provide compensation for wolf-related livestock losses and helping livestock owners devise and implement strategies to reduce wolf depredation conflicts.
-Suzanne is the lead author of Defenders' recent publication Livestock and Wolves: A Guide to Nonlethal Tools and Methods to Reduce Conflict, and she authored a chapter titled Building Tolerance for Wolf Restoration in the Rockies: Compensation and Nonlethal Deterrent Programs in University of Calgary's new publication: The World of Wolves: New Perspectives on Ecology, Behaviour and Policy.
-Suzanne also developed Defenders' Livestock Producers Advisory Council.
-She currently serves on the Western Wolf Coalition steering committee to help promote wolf conservation within the region.
+Suzanne Asha Stone has worked in wolf restoration in the northern Rockies since 1988, including serving as a member of the 1995/1996 USA/Canadian wolf reintroduction team.
+She currently oversees Defender's programs for wolf conservation and restoration in Idaho, Montana, Oregon, Washington, and Wyoming.
+She works directly with ranchers and farmers to help livestock owners and wildlife managers devise and implement strategies to reduce wolf and livestock conflicts.
+Suzanne is the lead author of Defenders' recent publications Livestock and Wolves: A Guide to Nonlethal Tools and Methods to Reduce Conflict and a co-author of Places for Wolves .
+She also authored a chapter titled Building Tolerance for Wolf Restoration in the Rockies: Compensation and Nonlethal Deterrent Programs in University of Calgary's new publication: The World of Wolves: New Perspectives on Ecology, Behaviour and Policy.
+Suzanne also developed Defenders' Livestock Producers Advisory Council and currently serves on the Western Wolf Coalition steering committee to help promote wolf conservation within the region.